ISP2023/git-commands/remote-commands.md

    Todo write the git command for this
    ```

-3. (Pushing a new branch) You commit some files to the `dev-foo` branch and try to "push" them to Github, but it fails as shown here:
+3. (Pushing a new branch) You commit some files to the `dev-foo` branch and try to "push" them to Github, but it fails with this error message:

    ```
    cmd>  git checkout dev-foo